btschwartz12/DCU_Config_Tool/README.md

 'sheet_name' # The name of the sheet that holds frequency data, if the user opts to load frequencies from an Excel workbook

-'''For the following fields, you may include just the relative path if they are relative to the indicated source directory'''

 'default_entry_directory' # The path to the directory that will initially be used by the user to find and load entry files.
 Can be left empty
 'default_freqs_directory' # The path to the directory that will initially be used by the user to find and load frequency files.
 Can be left empty